Models of Software Development Life Cycle: Importance of SDLC

 • Customers can change their requirements at any stage.

-Disadvantages of Agile Model
+Disadvantages of the Agile Model

 The disadvantages of the agile model are as follows –